 Ficus - or figs, as they are also known, are one of the most popular plants used for indoor bonsai.
 (There are over 100 varieties.)
-They are a favorite for styling canopy style bonsai throughout tropical areas all over the world.
+They are a favorite for shaping canopy style bonsai throughout tropical areas all over the world.

 Fukien Tea - Two varieties are commonly used.
 Both have glossy leaves, are woody, branch easily, have small leaves and bloom periodically throughout the year.
 The smaller leaf variety is slow to develop a trunk, but bears tiny red fruit prolifically.